sarahdagamseh/growth-mindset2/Javescript.md

 #### 6. *LOGICAL OPERATORS Combine expressions and return true or fa1se buy= (5 > 3) && (2 < 4); The value of buy is now true.*
 #### 7. *STRING OPERATORS Combine two strings greeting= 'Hi 1 + 'Molly'; The value of greeting is now Hi Molly.*

+## What is a function
+#### Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements)